manfrinmm/Rocketseat-weeks/README.md

 # OmniStack

-All theses projects was developed at the OmniStack by 🚀 [Rocketseat](https://rocketseat.com.br/)
+All of these projects were developed on OmniStack by 🚀 [Rocketseat](https://rocketseat.com.br/)

 - <img src="11-BeTheHero\.github\bethehero.svg" height="16px"/> [**Be The Hero**](11-BeTheHero)